usdot-jpo-ode/wzdx/data-tables/enumerated-fields.md

 # Enumerated Fields
-This section includes a table of enumerated data elements.
-An enumerated type is a special data type that enables for a variable to be a set of predefined constants otherwise known as factor data.
-The variable must be equal to one of the values that have been predefine for it.
+This section includes a table of enumerated fields.

 #### Table 7.
 Enumerated Types
 Data Element | Used by | Allowed Values | Notes | Source